adobe/aem-core-wcm-components/README.md

 ## Mailing List

-For discussions and Q&A you can use our public mailing list hosted on [googlegroups.com](https://groups.google.com/forum/#!forum/aem-core-components-dev).
+For discussions and Q&A, you can use our public mailing list hosted on [googlegroups.com](https://groups.google.com/forum/#!forum/aem-core-components-dev).
 You can also subscribe via Email [aem-core-components-dev+subscribe@googlegroups.com](mailto:aem-core-components-dev+subscribe@googlegroups.com).

 ## Available Components